ArtDor2/python-scripts/README.md

-# Various python scripts i use in terminal to help deal with files
+# various python scripts i use in terminal to help deal with files